yonis-savary/sharp-php/Docs/env/storage.md

 # a list of absolute path depending the given filter
 $storage->exploreDirectory("MyDirectory");
 $storage->exploreDirectory("MyDirectory", Storage::NO_FILTER);
-# ONLY_DIRS return only directories names
 $storage->exploreDirectory("MyDirectory", Storage::ONLY_DIRS);
-# ONLY_FILES return only files names
 $storage->exploreDirectory("MyDirectory", Storage::ONLY_FILES);

 # Return a list of direct dirs/files in the root directory (no subdirectory)